artman325/ControlContract/README.md

 # Methods

 ## invoke
-method will initiate a creation transaction. return `invokeID` - invoke identificator<br/>
+method will initiate a creation transaction. return `invokeID` - invoke identificator and `invokeIDWei` - value in wei that can be send to contract directly to endorse<br/>
 Params:
 name  | type | description
 --|--|--